 One of the best things you can do when you move to a new apartment is get to know your neighbors.
 Not only does this make approaching them in the future easier should you need to talk to them about noise levels or ask them to watch for package deliveries, but it might also mean finding friends in a new city!

 Need a place to store things that won’t fit in your new apartment?
 Extra Space Storage has affordable 5×5 and 5×10 storage units that are perfect for apartment renters.
-Find self storage near you!
+Find affordable storage units near you!